Arun416425/Django_blog/README.md

 <h1>Django Blog Website</h1>

 <li>A full-featured Blog Web Application built using Django and HTML templates following the Django MVT architecture.</li>
-<p>This project simulates a real-world blogging platform where admin can read, create, update, and manage blog posts.</p>
+<li>This project simulates a real-world blogging platform where admin can read, create, update, and manage blog posts.</li>

 <h2>Features</h2>